Financing Your Degree - Undergraduate Admissions

 Awards from the College of Fine Arts

-Thanks to generous donations from alumni and friends of the College of Fine Arts, Butler School of Music, Department of Art and Art History and Department of Theatre and Dance, undergraduates in the Fall of 2012 received more than $600,000* in merit-based support from the College, including approximately $120,000 in artistic-merit awards for incoming students, $430,000 for continuing students and $50,000 in funding for travel to summer programs and professional conferences.
+Thanks to generous donations from alumni and friends of the College of Fine Arts, Butler School of Music, Department of Art and Art History and Department of Theatre and Dance, undergraduates receive more than $600,000* annually in merit-based support from the College, including approximately $120,000 in artistic-merit awards for incoming students, $430,000 for continuing students and $50,000 in funding for travel to summer programs and professional conferences.

 Texas Exes Scholarships